jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 ### Designing good software is getting harder

 The Cloud, with its serious computing power and endless data storage provides easy access to automation.
-Combined with a lower barrier of entry to machine learning and artificial intelligence capabilities, the systems being built today are complex, difficult to comprehend and unsurprisingly, diffificult to design for.
+Combined with a lower barrier of entry to machine learning and artificial intelligence capabilities, the systems being built today are complex, difficult to comprehend and unsurprisingly, difficult to design for.

-The GUI - with its paradigms like buttons, check boxes and drop-downs - helped ordinary users develop a mental model for using a computer.
+The GUI - with its paradigms like buttons, checkboxes and drop-downs - helped ordinary users develop a mental model for using a computer.
 They went on to help user experience designers contribute to the creation of valuable, intuitive software.

 Microsoft released its database engine nearly a decade after Oracle, but caught up quickly by providing a GUI on top.
 Now companies and their armies of software engineers seek automation, and guess what?
 The GUI doesn’t automate.

 In London, Facebook has a designer-to-developer ratio of 1:50 (5).
-While designers were distracted by creating the easy-to-open packaging, developers got on with designing the product; algorithms designed to hold your engagemtns, but that ended up delivering anxiety-inducing content that makes you angry and compelled to take another drag.
+While designers were distracted by creating the easy-to-open packaging, developers got on with designing the product; algorithms designed to hold your engagements, but that ended up delivering anxiety-inducing content that makes you angry and compelled to take another drag.
 It is digital cancer.

 You can’t blame the designers for being stuck at the GUI level when it’s significantly easier to design an intuitive iPhone app than an algorithm that can’t be weaponized.
 For the moment.